How To Deal With The Realities And Perceptions Created by Crisis Situations

 Lindy Bedborough, Marketing Director, Independent Schools Association of Southern Africa (ISASA) Dear Deon, Thank you so much once again for your excellent Crisis presentation at the ISMA conference.
 The delegates rated your talk highly as you provided food for thought and left them inspired.

 Ned Barnett, Owner, Barnett Marketing Communications, USA.
 “Deon is not only a brilliant strategist and effective practitioner, but he is generous with his time and insights.
 He shares those insights about reputation management (his expertise) with a large network of appreciative PR professionals (me included).
 He knows his stuff, and he knows how to “translate” that knowledge so that applies in all English-speaking countries, and not just in his home of South Africa.
 A great and honest practitioner and a particularly good guy!

 Melanie Hatjigiannakis, Vacation Ownership Association of Southern Africa.
-I had the pleasure of attending your workshop on “Tourism Industry Crisis Communication Workshop”, which was arranged by the TBCSA.
-Although the workshop was some time ago the guidance and lessons learnt been successfully applied in our Association.
+I had the pleasure of attending your workshop entitled “Tourism Industry Crisis Communication Workshop”, which was arranged by the TBCSA.
+Although the workshop was some time ago the guidance and lessons learned been successfully applied in our Association.

 Paddy McDonald (Clientele Life – Mada Miller is the Head of Compliance).
 I thought the course content was excellent.
 It certainly was a value-added two days for both Mada and I. Many thanks.